henriksommerfeld/Azure-IoT-Dashboard/README.md

 # Azure-IoT-Dashboard

-Visualising environmental data from Azure IoT Hub in real-time.
+Visualising environmental data from Azure IoT Hub in real-time